rust-lang/rust-wiki-backup/Proposal-for-interfaces.md

 I don't think self types are a good idea, since we're not really talking about objects, and its somewhat unclear.
 Should `self` refer to the iface, or to the type being implemented?
 At least due to the first example on this page, this makes no sense to me.
 A `self` locally bound to the (existential) type of the interface itself would make sense. - Dylan

+I advocate for both.
+An existential `iface.type` of `self` will be useful in the presence of interface inheritance (e.g. return value has same interface as called value).
+An existential `impl.type` of the implementation type of `self` is useful for declaring interfaces for cloning, reconciliation of object versions etc. However it may be required that it gets "upgraded" automatically to the corresponding `iface.type` whenever the implementation type is not known to the caller (i.e. when using type parameters or the real type is in will behave like `impl.type`, when using polymorphism behaves like `iface.type`) - boggle

 ## Non-method-syntax methods

 The dot-syntax is great for operations that obviously hang off a single value, but becomes awkward for binary or N-ary operations.
 For example a set union is traditionally done `set1.union(set2)` in OO languages.
 We could allow something like `union.(set1, set2)` to specify that `union` is to be looked up as a method.